kiedtl/roguelike/doc/intro.md

 DONE TODO_GIF: guard moves into corner and looks other way while player hides in opposite corner. player moves over and stabs guard.

-TODO_GIF: row of patrol pass by player. player stabs some of them.
+DONE TODO_GIF: row of patrol pass by player. player stabs some of them.

 **You can't attack aware enemies.** Instead, you'll swap places with them.

-TODO_GIF: running away from guard in corridor, then swapping places with them.
+DONE TODO_GIF: running away from guard in corridor, then swapping places with them.

 **You automatically attack nearby enemies if you stay still.** "Staying still" is any action that isn't a movement.
 Enemies are attacked in clockwise order, starting with the northmost enemy.

-TODO_GIF: getting surrounded by enemies, moving around them, then waiting (and auto-attacking)
+DONE TODO_GIF: getting surrounded by enemies, moving around them, then waiting (and auto-attacking)

 **Release prisoners for maximum commotion!** Or just to distract a mob of angry guards.

-TODO_GIF: chased by group of enemies to cell, unlock cell, bybye
+DONE TODO_GIF: chased by group of enemies to cell, unlock cell, bybye

 **Use traps and gas vents to your advantage.** Traps (the pointy `^` things) release poisonous gas through the gas vents (`+`) when stepped on.